reazen/relude-reason-react/README.md

 ### `UpdateWithIO(state, Relude.IO.t(action, action))`

 Similar to `UpdateWithSideEffect`, but instead of a function that accepts the side effect context and returns `()`, you return a `Relude.IO.t('action, 'action)`.
-An `IO` is a data type which can perform any type of synchronous or asynchronous side effect - see below.  `Relude.IO` is a bi-functior which has a typed error channel, and a typed "success" channel.
+An `IO` is a data type which can perform any type of synchronous or asynchronous side effect - see below. `Relude.IO` is a bi-functor which has a typed error channel, and a typed "success" channel.
 In this case the success and error channels are both constrained to the type `'action`, which means that your `IO`, when executed, must produce an `'action` to dispatch on either success or failure.

 A common pattern with component actions is to perform some async action (which typically can fail, e.g. an AJAX/fetch call), and then send a new `'action` when the async invocation either succeeds or fails.
 This patterns is exactly what's captured by the `Relude.IO.t('action, 'action)` type.
 See below for a more illustrative example.

 ### `IO(Relude.IO.t(action, action))`